 2.1 Coast station initiates call to ship station (see Note 1)

+If a ship station has to be called, the coast station selects the appropriate MMSI or Maritime identity of the terminal, frequency band and transmitter site, if available.

-Figures 1 and 2 illustrate the procedures below in flow chart and by time sequence diagram respectivelyNOTE 1 – See Recommendations ITU-R M.689 and ITU-R M.1082 for further details of procedures applicable only to the semi-automatic/automatic services.
+NOTE 1 – See Recommendations ITU-R M.689 and ITU-R M.1082 for further details of procedures applicable only to the semi-automatic/automatic services.

-2.1.2 If a direct connection exists between the calling subscriber and the coast station, the coast station asks the calling subscriber for the approximate position of the ship.

-2.1.3 If the ship’s position cannot be indicated by the caller, the coast station operator tries to find the location in the information available at the coast station.

-2.1.4 The coast station checks to see whether the call would be more appropriate through another coast station (see § 1.3.2).

-2.1.5 The coast station checks to see whether the transmission of a DSC is inappropriate or restricted (e.g. ship not fitted with DSC or barred).

-2.1.6 Assuming a DSC is appropriate the coast station composes the calling sequence as follows:
+2.1.1 Assuming DSC is appropriate, the call is composed by the coast station as follows:

-– selects format specifier,
+– format specifier,

-– enters address of the ship,
+– address of the ship,

-– selects category,
+– category,

-– selects telecommand information,
+– telecommand information,

-– inserts working frequency information in the message part of the sequence, if appropriate,
+– working frequency information in the message part of the sequence, if appropriate,

-– usually selects “end of sequence” signal “RQ”.
-However, if the coast station knows that the ship station cannot respond or the call is to a group of ships the frequency is omitted and the end of sequence signal should be 127, in which case the following procedures (§ 2.1.13 to 2.1.15) relating to an acknowledgement are not applicable.
+– usually “end of sequence” signal “RQ”.
+However, if the coast station knows that the ship station cannot respond or the call is to a group of ships the frequency is omitted and the end of sequence signal should be 127, in which case the following procedures (section 2.2) relating to an acknowledgement are not applicable.

-2.1.7 The coast station verifies the calling sequence.
+2.1.2 The coast station verifies the calling sequence.